Table of Contents

 Rod Pampling Driver

-The Queenslander ranks in the top 20 of the PGA Tour Champions for driving this season, averaging 288.4 yards.
-His big stick of choice is the Callaway Rogue ST Max LS, which is a super low-spinning design that requires explosive clubhead speed to consistently get the ball airborne.
+The Queenslander ranks in the top 35 of the PGA Tour Champions for driving this season, averaging 280.2 yards.
+His big stick of choice is the new Callaway Paradym Ai Smoke Triple Diamond Max, which is a super low-spinning design that requires explosive clubhead speed to consistently get the ball airborne.

-In my experience, the Rogue ST Max LS delivers outstanding stability at contact to preserve ball speed and lower spin.
-However, moderate and slow-swing-speed golfers will struggle to produce meaningful velocity for a consistent launch.
+In my experience, this driver delivers outstanding stability at contact to preserve ball speed and lower spin.
+However, moderate and slow swing speed golfers will struggle to produce meaningful velocity for a consistent launch.

-As an alternative, I recommend testing the Callaway Rogue ST Max, which produced consistent velocity and minimal spin for my moderate swing speed.
+As an alternative, I recommend testing the Callaway Paradym Ai Smoke Max or Max Fast, which produced consistent velocity and minimal spin for slow to moderate swing speed golfers like myself.

 PROS